 Articles and reports must be written in clear, comprehensible English.
 Authors should pay particular attention to the style guides, web accessibility requirements and table and figure formatting requirements provided on these pages.

 Articles are only accepted in electronic form, in Microsoft Word and Microsoft Excel.
-Graphics may be provided in a range of other formats (see section below on illustrations).
+Graphics may be provided in a range of other formats.
 In addition:

 Manuscripts should be submitted with a one or two sentence summary of the article.

-Tables and table headings should be located within the body of the manuscript and all tables should be referred to within the results section.
+Tables and table headings should be located within the body of the manuscript and all tables should be referenced within the results section.